elanandkumar/next-react-ts-boilerplate/README.md

 ## NextJS + React + Typescript boilerplate

-A simple setup to create/start a new react project based on nextjs.
+A simple setup to create/start a new react project based on nextjs, react and typescript.
 This boilerplate includes following:

 - next
 - react/react-dom